mhxbe/react-starter/README.md

 [Prettier](https://prettier.io/) is an opinionated code formatter which is configured in [.prettierrc.json](.prettierrc.json).
 Specific files & folders can be ignored by adding them to [.prettierignore](.prettierignore).

+[Pretty Quick](https://github.com/azz/pretty-quick) runs Prettier on your changed files when Git's `pre-commit` hook is triggered.

-The combination of `husky`, `prettier` & `lint-staged` makes sure that commits are clean so our code-base stays consistent.
+The combination of `husky`, `prettier` & `pretty-quick` makes sure that commits are clean so our code-base stays consistent.

 ### Git